solana-foundation/solana-improvement-documents/proposals/0046-optimistic-cluster-restart-automation.md

-   After receiving `RestartLastVotedForkSlots` from the validators holding stake more than `RESTART_STAKE_THRESHOLD` and repairing slots in "must-have" category, replay all blocks and pick the heaviest fork like this:
+   After receiving `RestartLastVotedForkSlots` from the validators holding stake more than `RESTART_STAKE_THRESHOLD` and repairing slots in "must-have" category, pick the heaviest fork like this:

    1. Calculate the threshold for a block to be on the heaviest fork, the heaviest fork should have all blocks with possibility to be optimistically